RFPs are like a colonoscopy: Someone you don’t even know gets to inspect you from the inside out. Sorry, I prefer to have dinner first.

 As an agency, time is your biggest asset.
 You have to track both production time and customer acquisition costs, which basically boils down to ‘time is money’.
 Unsolicited RFPs can be time suckers, and as we all know the best business leads come from personal referrals and repeat business from existing clients.

 I will leave you with this warning: If you do get an RFP from an existing client, it means you made a mistake by missing an opportunity to proactively help your client and create value.
-Bottom line is you are late to the party.
-Usually once they publish an RFP, they are 50-70% through their buying process and you’ll have to re-win their trust.
+The bottom line is you are late to the party.
+Usually, once they publish an RFP, they are 50-70% through their buying process and you’ll have to re-win their trust.

 Make sure you are nurturing your relationships so that you’re on the inside track when it comes to new business.